romankis95/Ansible-for-beginners/README.md

 Or move the roles in a common directory at the `/etc/ansible/roles` location.
 This location can be changed in the ansible configuration file.

 After finding a role we can install it using `ansible-galaxy install rolename` or to view the currently installed roles by running `ansible-galaxy list` command.

+### Ansible Collections

+Let's consider a scenario.
+You work as a network engineer, responsible for managing a large network infrastructure.
+You need to automate and manage the configuration of network devices from various vendors.
+Ansible provides a set of built in modules for network automation.
+Ansible provides a big collections of ready to go integrations such as `network.cisco`, `network.arista` etc. These are vendor specific modules that provides playbook for managing specific devices.
+By installing these collections you get access to specialized functionalities required to automate the network infrastructure.
+Here is an example command on how to install a collection: `ansible-galaxy collection install network.cisco`.

+But what are ansible collections?
+Ansible collections are a way to package and distribute ansible modules, roles, plugins, etc. A collection is a self-contained unit that encapsulate this components making them easily accessible and shareble.

+Collections can be created by ansible by vendors or everyone else.